sagemathinc/cocalc/src/packages/sync/README.md

     - string
     - database table with queries inspired by Cassandra

-## How can I use this in my product
+## How can I use this in my product?

-As of November 2021, you shouldn't and probably can't for the following reasons:
+As of November 2021, you shouldn't and probably can't for the following _**minor**_ reasons:

 - In addition to the core sync library, **you also need a way to transmit data** between all the parties involved in sync.
 This is equally important and difficult, and how to best do this often depends on your application.
 There's no documentation at all for @cocalc/sync, except what's in the comments, and no examples (except cocalc itself), so this would be difficult.
 - **The license is currently AGPL3 + common clause non-commercial only**, which is obviously very unfriendly in terms of product integration.
 I'm seriously considering relicensing @cocalc/sync and @cocalc/util as MIT -- if you want to encourage me to do so, email [wstein@gmail.com](mailto:wstein@gmail.com).

+Note that bugs or bad code are not in the above list.
+I don't know of any bugs at all in this sync implementation, and thousands of people use it every day in production on https://cocalc.com.
+Also, it's nice Typescript code with a test suite.

 ## How does this work?